Madhav182003/cse15l-lab-reports/Lab_Report-1.md

 * cat /home/linux/ieng6/cs15lwi23/public/hello.txt , It reads data from the file and gives their content as output.
 It helps us to create, view, concatenate files.

 ![Image](https://user-images.githubusercontent.com/122562063/212587475-87f75f86-3ab8-4740-9440-44429ffe23b0.png)

+Here, pwd shows my curent directory

+cd~ changes my current directory to the home directory

+and ls -lat lists all the files in my current directory.